• Skip to primary navigation

 Thinai Pongal, like Ven Pongal, goes best with a freshly made sambar or rasam.

 You can also serve it with coconut chutney or peanut chutney.
-Pickles like lemon or mango give the extra kick to your pongal.
+Pickles like lemon or mango give an extra kick to your pongal.

 It goes really well with buttermilk.